sommerwetter/Joi/README.md

 Donwload in the "Releases" section.

+Close Google Chrome with Task Manager before running Joi.

-Run/Doubleclick the "Joi" java file
+Run/Doubleclick the "Joi" jar file